Nov11/spring-java-config-override/readme.md

 config will execute once.
 Override function will not run.
 3. If one component is not marked with @Lazy, it will be created eagerly on component scan.
 4. @Lazy & inheritance can potentially save lots of time when loading context during start up.
+5. If lazy init is on, config class will be init just before calling @Bean method.